 The Queen Victoria

 The Victoria has long been considered one of the most elegant of all coachman carriages.
-It evolved about 1860 and was first used in Paris and it was admired by Queen Victoria after whom our English version is named.
-There are no doors just a low scooping body which allowed passengers to be admired.
+It was designed circa 1860 after Queen Victoria requested modifications to the existing Landau-type carriage.
+There are no doors on this carriage, just a low scooping body which allowed passengers to be admired.
 The Victoria seats 2 comfortably, with optional leather hood up or down.

 The King George

-Our newest addition commissioned for Windsor Carriages in 2019 stands tall and smart, providing a larger than average shooting break seating for up to 8 passengers.
+Our newest addition, commissioned for Windsor Carriages in 2019, stands tall and smart.
+Providing a larger than average shooting break seating capacity for up to 6 passengers.

 The King John

 Built in 2009 to a specification from my father John Seear it is designed to look and feel just like an original Victorian carriage.

 The first vehicle of this type was introduced in around 1846 designed by the firm of Amersham’s for Lord Curzon.
 In 1845 Messrs Hooper’s of London built a similar vehicle to the orders of Queen Victoria and the specifications of the prince consort.
 Seats were designed to be on both sides, perfect for sight-seeing expeditions.
 This carriage is known as a Wagonnette.